South African Institute of Marine Engineers and Naval Architects

 What is SAIMENA?

 SAIMENA has 3 Grades of Membership: Associate, Member, and Fellow, to become a Fellow it is necessary to register with the Engineering Council of South Africa, the mouthpiece of all the engineering disciplines in South Africa.
-The joining fee for SAIMENA is R200 and annual fee R100.(2016), these will increase to R300 and R150 respectively from 1 Jan 2017.
+The joining fee for SAIMENA is R300 and the annual membership is R150 from 1 Jan 2017.

 Branches hold monthly General Meetings for the presentation of Technical Papers by both local and overseas speakers.
 Subjects of such papers cover the technical development of marine equipment, both in the engine room and on deck.
-A quarterly magazine is published, entitled “The Two Oceans ” and sent o all members.
+An online magazine is published, entitled “The Two Oceans ” and sent to all members.
 The official Yearbook of SAIMENA, entitled “Shipyear”, was published annually for all members and is circulated internationally to the marine fraternity, this now functions as an independant entity fro the marine industry.

 Regular social activities are also persued, quarterly lunches, golf days, cricket matches, and annual dinners etc.